ZuraArabidze/DesignPatterns/README.md

 **Real-world analogy**:
 Think of a UI toolkit that can switch between Light and Dark themes.
 Each theme provides:

--Buttons
+- Buttons
--Textboxes
+- Textboxes
--Scrollbars
+- Scrollbars

 All components must match the theme (family of products).

 **When to use it**:
--You need to ensure that related products are used together.
+- You need to ensure that related products are used together.
--You want to isolate the creation of families of objects.
+- You want to isolate the creation of families of objects.
--You want to follow the Dependency Inversion Principle — depend on abstractions, not concrete classes
+- You want to follow the Dependency Inversion Principle — depend on abstractions, not concrete classes

 ## Singleton Pattern